Hornbill-Docs/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

 :::

 ## Known Error Details
-The 'Known Error Details' form allows an analyst to specify the root cause and workaround details for a known error.
+The Known Error Details form allows an analyst to specify the root cause and workaround details for a known error.
 This form is usually only seen on the new Known Error Intelligent Capture script:
 * Provide the root cause and workaround details.

 ## Organization Details
-The 'Organization Details' form allows an analyst to see additional information about the customer's organization that is defined by a Hornbill administrator.
-There is no data captured in this form - it is informational only.
+The Organization Details form allows an analyst to see additional information about the customer's organization that is defined by a Hornbill administrator.
+There is no data captured in this form; it is informational only.
 * Display only.
 * Will display the organization of a previously selected contact.
 * Recommended use after the Contact Search.
 * Configurable organization fields for the right-hand side.

 ## Release Type
-The 'Release Type' form allows an analyst to select the type of release request that will be raised.
+The Release Type form allows an analyst to select the type of release request that will be raised.
 This form is usually only seen on the new Release Intelligent Capture Script:
 * Select Release Type.

 ## Request Details
-The 'Request Details' form allows an analyst to enter both a summary and a description for the request.
+The Request Details form allows an analyst to enter both a summary and a description for the request.
 * Add a summary to the request.
 * Add a detailed description to the request.

 ## Request Priority
-The 'Request Priority' form allows the priority of the request to be set.
+The Request Priority form allows the priority of the request to be set.
 * Select the Priority for the request.

 ## Select Site
-The 'Select Site' form allows an analyst or customer to specify a site when logging a request:
+The Select Site form allows an analyst or customer to specify a site when logging a request:
-The All Sites filter allows you to search for a site by name If preceded by the customer / co-worker form, this will show the option to pick the site associated to the customer If a customer belongs to a Company internal organizational group, and that Company also has associated sites, then a Company site filter will appear and you can search for sites which are associated to the customers company.
+* The All Sites filter allows you to search for a site by name.
+* If preceded by the customer/co-worker form, this will show the option to pick the site associated to the customer.
+* If a customer belongs to a Company internal organizational group, and that Company also has associated sites, then a Company site filter will appear and you can search for sites that are associated to the customers company.
-If preceded by the asset form, will show the option to pick the site associated to any of the assets Branch Options: The name of the selected site can be used in a branch node
+* If preceded by the asset form, it will show the option to pick the site associated to any of the assets.
+* Branch Options: The name of the selected site can be used in a branch node.

 ### Options
-* **Limit Portal Search to Name**<br>If set to No the post code and site ID are included in the search.
-If set to Yes then only the name of the site name is searched on.
+* **Limit Portal Search to Name**<br>If set to NO, the postcode and site ID are included in the search.
+If set to YES, then only the name of the site name is searched on.
 * **Info Message**<br>Add a longer descriptive explaining to the user how to use the form.
 * **Hide Customer's Site**<br>Select `Yes` to always have this tab hidden.
-* **Hide Company Sites**<br>Select Yes to always have this tab hidden.
+* **Hide Company Sites**<br>Select `Yes` to always have this tab hidden.
-* **Hide Asset Sites**<br>Select Yes to always have this tab hidden.
+* **Hide Asset Sites**<br>Select `Yes` to always have this tab hidden.
-* **Hide All Sites**<br>Select Yes to always have this tab hidden.
+* **Hide All Sites**<br>Select `Yes` to always have this tab hidden.
-* **Hide All Sites in Portals** (if all sites option is not hidden)<br>Select Yes to always have the sites tab hidden when viewing on the portals.
+* **Hide All Sites in Portals** (if All Sites option is not hidden)<br>Select `Yes` to always have the Sites tab hidden when viewing on the portals.

 ## Services
-The Services form allows Service Manager user to select a service when capturing information during request creation.
-Each service will also display their assocaited request catalog if available.
+The Services form allows a Service Manager user to select a service when capturing information during request creation.
+Each service will also display their associated request catalog if available.
 * Displays Request Catalog Items under each Service.
-* If preceded by the Customer, Co-worker, or Contact Search the Service Details will only show the subscribed services for the selected person.
+* If preceded by the Customer, Co-worker, or Contact Search, the Service Details will only show the subscribed services for the selected person.
-* If preceded by the Requets Type form, only the Request Catalog Items that match that type will be displayed.
+* If preceded by the Requests Type form, only the Request Catalog Items that match that type will be displayed.
 * Filter option by Service Category.
 * Setting: servicemanager.progressiveCapture.servicedetails.enableSupportVisibility - restricts the view so that the list of services also only includes the services supported by the analyst.
 * Setting: servicemanager.progressiveCapture.servicedetails.catalogRequired - enforces the selection of a request catalog item if one exists under a Service.